 The modern Church of All Nations was built on the longitudinal axis of the Byzantine Church.
-Although its dimensions are much larger and closer to those of the Crusader Church.
-The cornerstone was laid in 1919 and the task was entrusted to the architect Antonio Barluzzi.
+However, its dimensions are much larger and closer to the Crusader Church’s.
+The cornerstone was laid in 1919, and the task was entrusted to the architect Antonio Barluzzi.
 The church was completed in 1924.
-The ceiling of the church and the mosaic of the Eastern Wall incorporate the symbols of the 16 countries whose contribution helped build the church.
-Including Argentina; Brazil; Chile; Mexico; Italy; France; Spain; England; Belgium; Canada; Germany; the United States; Ireland; Hungary; Australia And Poland.
+The church’s ceiling and the mosaic of the Eastern Wall incorporate the symbols of the 16 countries whose contributions helped build the church.
+Including Argentina, Brazil, Chile, Mexico; Italy; France; Spain; England, Belgium, Canada, Germany, the United States, Ireland, Hungary, Australia, And Poland.

 Last Things About the Modern Church

 Around the stars that mimic the night sky of mourning, olive branches are incorporated that represent the trees of the nearby Getsemani.
-Now the natural rock incorporated in the original Byzantine church has been preserved and incorporated along the Eastern Wall.
-The building stone in shades of reddish-gray was brought from the nearby quarries and incorporated into the inner walls of the building; while its outer walls were decorated with pinkish stone from the Bethlehem area.
-In addition, the structure is divided into three passages that are identical in size, and between them are two rows of thin pink columns; which give the hall the appearance of one large space.
+The natural rock combined in the original Byzantine church has been preserved and integrated along the Eastern Wall.
+The building stone in shades of reddish-gray was brought from the nearby quarries and incorporated into the inner walls of the building, while its outer walls were decorated with pinkish stone from the Bethlehem area.
+In addition, the structure is divided into three passages that are identical in size, and between them are two rows of thin pink columns, which give the hall the appearance of one ample space.
 The single apse is set at the eastern end of the central aisle.

-The foyer opens to the Kidron Valley through three arches of identical dimensions; between them are columns bearing Corinthian capital heads.
+The foyer opens to the Kidron Valley through three arches of identical dimensions; columns bearing Corinthian capital heads are between them.
 In addition, the statues of the four Evangelists stand on the pillars between the arches and in the corners of the building.
-In the huge gable above the foyer is a mosaic depicting Jesus as the mediator between God and humanity.
+The huge gable above the foyer is a mosaic depicting Jesus as the mediator between God and humanity.
 Jesus is seen in crimson, the color of the kingdom, having given his heart to the angel on our right hand.